 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the school internal funds, which represent 34 percent and 91 percent, respectively, of the assets and liabilities of the aggregate remaining fund information.
-Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the school internal funds, is based solely on the reports of the other auditors.
+We did not audit the financial statements of the school internal funds, which represent 36 percent, 38 percent, 30 percent, and 29 percent, respectively, of the assets, net position and fund balance, additions and revenues, and deductions and expenditures of the aggregate remaining fund information.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the school internal funds, is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
-The financial statements of the school internal funds were not audited in accordance with Government Auditing Standards.